fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 :::

 You now have a big set of tools in your toolbox that will allow you to tackle NLP problems.
-Throughout the rest of this book, you will see some of these techniques again, being used in different contexts to solve hard problems.
+Throughout the rest of this course, you will see some of these techniques again, being used in different contexts to solve hard problems.
 These techniques are useful across the industry, from retail banking to hedge fund investing.
 While the problem your institution is trying to solve might require a bit of tweaking, the general approaches are quite transferable.

-In the next chapter, we will look at a technique that has gained a lot of attention since DeepMind beat a human Go champion: reinforcement learning.
+In the next lab, we will look at a technique that has gained a lot of attention since DeepMind beat a human Go champion: reinforcement learning.
 This technique is especially useful when working in financial markets and is in many ways a natural extension of what many